top of page

 For years, Canada has welcomed an unprecedented millions more people a year, knowing we weren't able to build enough homes, schools, transit, hospitals, community centres and infrastructure to accommodate everyone.

 Canada needs immigrants, especially those with valuable trades training or health care professionals for example.
 But unchecked mass immigration worsened our housing challenges.
 Even now, Canada's federal government is inviting foreigners to take advantage of our "public" health system despite the evident strains and long wait lists we face currently.
+And Prime Minister Mark Carney's government is not being transparent with the numbers of immigrants, say banking and immigration analysts.
+Hundreds of thousands above official target levels being permitted to stay in Canada.

 Critics are now calling for more provincial control over immigration, like Quebec.